AliMuhammadOfficial/ham-radio-roadmap/README.md

 ## Roadmap

-Here we'll add detailed roadmap.
+Here we'll add a detailed Roadmap.

 ## Contributing

-Interested in contributing to Cayman?
+Interested in contributing to Ham Radio Roadmap?
 We'd love your help.
-Cayman is an open source project, built one contribution at a time by users like you.
+Ham Radio Roadmap is an open source project, built one contribution at a time by users like you.
 See [the CONTRIBUTING file](docs/CONTRIBUTING.md) for instructions on how to contribute.